Gratitude Journaling Ideas: 6 Soulful Ways to Stay Thankful Daily

 Gratitude is that essential foundation you need to help you get there.
 This is because this will teach you to focus on the positive aspects of your life.

-It can do wonders for you like it did for me.
+It can do wonders for you, like it did for me.

 Have you been feeling stuck about how gratitude might be just what you need?
-Here are 3 ways gratitude might be just the puzzle you need to help you get there.

 1. Gratitude may help encourage focus on the goodness of God

-This is because the feeling of thankfulness may encourage people to think about where they are presently in their lives.
+The feeling of thankfulness may encourage people to think about where they are presently in their lives.
 This is instead of constantly running after the future in your head and being stuck in the past.

-Both of which none of us can do anything about.
 So once the lens has been focused on that, it becomes easier to focus on the present because that’s where all the good things can be seen in your life.

 Therefore, gratitude may encourage you to look and dive deeper into those things.

-This is what worked for me, this helped me to become more present and focus on the good things God has blessed me with, even though my reality may not be where I want it to be.
+This is what worked for me; this helped me to become more present and focus on the good things God has blessed me with, even though my reality may not be where I want it to be.

 Furthermore, this is important because this type of thinking encourages focus, and since gratitude is good, it’s the perfect companion to help spot those good things.